TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 and add the site set to it.
 You can do this by using the backend module:

 ..  figure:: AddSiteSet.png
-    :alt: Screenshot demonstrating adding the "Minimal example site package" to the site main
+    :alt: Screenshot demonstrating adding the "Example: My Site package" to the site main

-    Use module :guilabel:`Site Management > Sites` to add the "Minimal example site package"
+    Use module :guilabel:`Site Management > Sites` to add the "Example: My Site package"

 On saving, the site package is added to your site configuration file, which changes to this: